Render-Rini/homework/README.md

 - After a while the resources will be deployed to your Azure Subscription.

 # Notes
-There are two external links in the Bicep template.
+- There are two external links in the Bicep template.
 One for the Runbook and the second for the Powershell DSC configuration script.
 Both are published in this repo.
+- You can check if the disk is properly provisioned to the OS of the VM by running Powershell command ``` Get-Disk ``` from the Run Command tile.
+See image below: